wangzhe3224/second_brain/Sources/software_construction.md

 *data* whereas the *spec* is a way to do abstraction with functions.

 ( ADT is kind of a `spec`? )

+Any time you write an ADT, its specs must not talk about the rep. The concrete variants of a recursive ADT are its rep, so the specs must not mention them.

 - Abstraction
   - Omitting or hiding low-level details with a simpler, higher-level idea